NASA-NJU/UNISON-for-ns-3/README.md

 It can initialize required environments, install dependencies and run simulations according to your parameter sets automatically.
 Please see the document below and the source code for more details.

+## Hardware Requirements

+In order to run all experiments of UNISON, you should have at least 144 CPU cores and 512GB of memory.
+These computation resources can come from either a single host with many CPU cores (e.g., ARM or AMD Threadripper) or multiple identically configured hosts within a LAN cluster.

+However, most of the experiments can be performed on a single commodity computing server with at least 24 CPU cores and 128GB of memory.
+Moreover, about half of the experiments can be performed just on a single commodity PC with at least 8 CPU cores and 16GB of memory.

+If your current hardware doesn't meet the very first requirements (144 cores, 256GB of memory), we provide some alternative small-scale experiments that can be run on a single commodity PC (8 cores, 16GB of memory) or a single commodity computing server (24 cores, 128GB of memory) and reflect similar phenomena at a large scale.

+You can see the hardware requirements of each experiment [here](#requirements-of-each-experiment) or by checking the `core` argument in `exp.py`.

+## Software Dependencies

+A Unix-like operating system installed with
+- Python 3.8 or above
+- g++-7, clang-10 or Xcode 11
+- Git
+- CMake
+- Linux `perf`
+- OpenMPI
+- NFS server/client

+is required to compile and run UNISON and all of its related experiments.
+To plot the figures presented in the paper from the experiment data locally, a LaTeX installation with the PGFPlots package is required.
+We recommend to run our experiments with Ubuntu 22.04.

 ## Setup

 If you are using Ubuntu, you can initialize the environment in every host you want to run by executing